zibhub/GNDMS/architecture-primer/index.md

     ..........................................................................

-The software stack for building, installing, deployment, and configuration of GNDMS roughly looks like this:
+The software stack for building, installing, deployment and configuration of GNDMS roughly looks like this:

     < buildr --------------------------------------------------------------- >